James Peck (pacifist): Civil Rights Movement: 1940s-1950s

-Freedom Ride and Civil Rights: 1960s-1970s
+Freedom Rides and Civil Rights Activism: 1960s-1970s

-Peck and 15 other volunteers traveled South in 1961 in the famous Freedom Rides.
-Peck was arrested on May 10 in Winnsboro, South Carolina, for sitting in an integrated fashion at a lunch counter.
+In 1961, Peck and 15 other volunteers traveled South in the famous Freedom Rides.
+Peck was arrested on May 10 in Winnsboro, South Carolina, for sitting in an integrated group at a lunch counter.
 On May 14, Peck was on the second Trailways bus leaving Atlanta, Georgia for Birmingham, Alabama.
 The first bus, a Greyhound, left an hour earlier and was burned in a firebombing in Anniston, Alabama, seriously injuring the passengers.
-An hour later the Trailways bus pulled in at the terminal in Anniston and eight Klansmen boarded and assaulted the Freedom Riders.
+An hour later, the Trailways bus pulled in at the terminal in Anniston.
+Eight Klansmen boarded and assaulted the Freedom Riders.
 Peck, a frail, middle-aged man at the time, was severely injured in the beating and required fifty stitches.

-Later, in Birmingham, Peck and Charles Person (a black student from Atlanta) were the first to descend from the bus, into a crowd of Klansmen who, with the organizational help of Birmingham Public Safety Commissioner Bull Connor, were waiting for the Freedom Riders.
+Later, in Birmingham, Peck and Charles Person, a black student from Atlanta, were the first to descend from the bus, into a crowd of Klansmen who, with the organizational help of Birmingham Public Safety Commissioner Bull Connor, were waiting for the Freedom Riders.
 Howard K. Smith, reporting on-the-scene for CBS, described the ensuing violence on the radio, in words cited by John Lewis in his 1998 autobiography, Walking with the Wind: "Toughs grabbed the passengers into alleys and corridors, pounding them with pipes, with key rings, and with fists.
 One passenger was knocked down at my feet by twelve of the hoodlums, and his face was beaten and kicked until it was a bloody pulp."
 Lewis adds, "That was Jim Peck's face."